The Ultimate Guide to Child Milestones (3–5 Years) | DevineCare

 Fact: This is the peak of imagination, not deception.

-Myth: If my child can’t sit still for stories, they have an attention problem.
+Myth: If my child can’t sit still, they have an attention problem.

 Fact: A preschooler’s body and brain are built for active learning.